barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

 - **Mien:** none, they are either inanimate or aggressive.

 Fiercely protective of the manse and its contents, but kind of stupid.
-These automata will chase down any [glo:pc] who has been turned into a pile of rats, but will lose interest the moment the [glo:pc] recovers.
+These automata will chase down any [abbr:pc] who has been turned into a pile of rats, but will lose interest the moment the [abbr:pc] recovers.

 #### Gang of Carpet People